ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

         convergence has been achieved in   9 iterations
         ```

-    - What is the total energy of the Methane molecule?
+    - What is the total energy of the methane molecule?

     ??? success "Answer"
         $E_{\text{Tot}} = -15.49833140 \, \text{Ry}$.
 This is found on the line:
         ```bash
         !    total energy              =     -15.49833140 Ry
         ```
-        Notice the converged total enegry will always have a `!` at the beginning of the line.
+        Notice the converged total energy will always have a `!` at the beginning of the line.

     - What accuracy is your calculation converged to?